MetPX/sarracenia/doc/design/plan.rst

  - Provides source for Fingerprint Winnowing for Storm Prediction Centres

-Convert urp to dd_post ?
+Convert urp to sr_post ?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 FIXME: Is this a good dog-fooding exercise?
 The URP people are asking about this.